 All faculty teaching standard class sections must submit reports after the second class meeting.
 This includes the classes scheduled for Monday that begin on the preceding Friday.
 If your class meets for the first time on Friday, then your attendance report is due after your second class meeting on Monday.

-Faculty teaching online must report attendance on Monday, September 16 after the first full week of the online session has concluded.
+Faculty teaching online must report attendance immediately after the first full week of the online session has concluded.

 Please direct any general questions regarding attendance to email@example.com and any technical difficulties with RU Access or the online survey to firstname.lastname@example.org.